mmahoney09110/EldenTracker/README.md

 # OpenAI Proxy Server

 A lightweight ASP.NET Core Web API designed to securely handle and forward requests to the OpenAI API.
-Acts as a proxy between your front-end application (e.g., an Elden Ring overlay or chatbot interface) and OpenAI, keeping your API key hidden from the client side.
+Acts as a proxy between your front-end application and OpenAI, keeping your API key hidden from the client side.

 ---